johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 Distributed actors are declared using the `distributed actor` keywords, similar to local-only actors which are declared using only the `actor` keyword.

 Similarily to local-only actors which automatically conform to the `Actor` protocol, a type declared as `distributed actor` is implicitly conforming to the `DistributedActor` protocol.

-Same as with the `Actor` protocol, it is not possible to implement the `DistributedActor` protocol manually.
+As with the `Actor` protocol, it is not possible to implement the `DistributedActor` protocol manually.
 The only way to conform to `DistributedActor` is to declare a `distributed actor`.
-It is not possible to declare any other type (struct, actor, class, ...) and make it conform to the `DistributedActor` protocol manually for the same reasons as doing so is illegal for the Actor protocol: such type would be missing additional type-checking restrictions and synthesized pieces which are necessary for distributed actors to function properly.
+It is not possible to declare any other type (struct, actor, class, ...) and make it conform to the `DistributedActor` protocol manually, for the same reasons as doing so is illegal for the Actor protocol: such a type would be missing additional type-checking restrictions and synthesized pieces which are necessary for distributed actors to function properly.

 The distributed actor protocol is defined as: